Purpose of the Policy

 Access and Storage

-Alternative storage facilities for low-use UCSB Library collection materials consist of local offsite library annexes and the Southern Regional Library Facility (SRLF), UC's shared high-density storage building that serves the five southern campuses of the university.
-Both SRLF and the Northern Regional Library Facility (NRLF), which serves the northern UC campuses, provide a secure, climate-controlled environment that is designed to preserve physical collections.
-The shared regional storage infrastructure enables the UC libraries to store, manage, preserve, and provide access to low-use collection materials economically, and thus devote a greater portion of limited local onsite shelving space to newer and high-demand items.
+For alternative storage of low-use UCSB Library collection materials, the library relies on the Southern Regional Library Facility (SRLF), UC's shared high-density storage building in Los Angeles.
+Both SRLF and the UC’s Northern Regional Library Facility (NRLF, in Richmond) provide a secure, climate-controlled environment that is designed to preserve physical collections.
+The shared regional storage infrastructure enables the UC libraries to store, manage, preserve, and provide expedited access to low-use collection materials economically, and thus devote a greater portion of limited onsite shelving space to newer and high-demand items.
 Materials deposited at the two UC shared facilities are persistent, meaning they cannot be withdrawn from the collections.
-Most are available to UCSB faculty and students for one-year loan, which can be renewed.
-Collection items stored locally in the library's annex facilities may be requested for loan via the UCSB Library Catalog.
+Most are available to UCSB faculty and students on request within 1-2 working days, and may be checked out for a 1-year, renewable loan.

 Along with the other UC libraries, the UCSB Library also participates in WEST (Western Regional Storage Trust), a collaborative program to archive, share, preserve, and provide access to retrospective print journals of member academic libraries throughout the western US.